Knowledge Enhanced Multi-Domain Recommendations in an AI Assistant Application: Abstract

 \section{Abstract}

-Recommender systems have found significant commercial success but still struggle with integrating new users.
-Since users often interact with content in different domains, it is possible to leverage a user's interactions in previous domains to improve that user's recommendations in a new one (multi-domain recommendation).
-A separate research thread on knowledge graph enhancement uses external knowledge graphs to improve single domain recommendations (knowledge graph enhancement).
-Both research threads incorporate related information to improve predictions in a new domain.
-We propose in this work to unify these approaches: Using information from interactions in other domains and external knowledge graphs to make predictions in a new domain that would be impossible with either information source alone.
-We apply these ideas to a dataset derived from millions of users' requests for content across three domains (videos, music, and books) in a live virtual assistant application.
-We demonstrate the advantage of combining knowledge graph enhancement with previous multi-domain recommendation techniques to provide better overall recommendations as well as for better recommendations on new users of a domain.
+This work explores unifying knowledge enhanced recommendation with multi-domain recommendation systems in a conversational AI assistant application.
+Multi-domain recommendation leverages users' interactions in previous domains to improve recommendations in a new one.
+Knowledge graph enhancement seeks to use external knowledge graphs to improve recommendations within a single domain.
+Both research threads incorporate related information to improve the recommendation task.
+We propose to unify these approaches: using information from interactions in other domains as well as external knowledge graphs to make predictions in a new domain that would not be possible with either information source alone.
+We develop a new model and demonstrate the additive benefit of these approaches on a dataset derived from millions of users' queries for content across three domains (videos, music, and books) in a live virtual assistant application.
+We demonstrate significant improvement on overall recommendations as well as on recommendations for new users of a domain.